Thirlmere: Bill of 1879

 committee had reported).
 In doing so, he criticised (without prior notice) the conduct of the hybrid committee of 1878.

 The President of the Local Government Board thought a royal commission unnecessary (much information had already been gathered and was freely available), and Howard's motion was too transparently an attempt to block the Thirlmere Bill.
 Forster regretted the decision of the hybrid committee, but it had been an able committee, and its conclusions should be respected.
 Playfair also defended the committee; it had (as required by the Commons) carefully examined the regional and public interest issues which a royal commission was now supposedly needed to re-examine properly.
 As a result of this, a clause had been introduced which made the bill effectively a public one; the Lords had then refused to consider the bill because the additional clauses fell foul of requirements for a purely private bill.
 Howard withdrew his motion.
 At committee stage, the preamble was unopposed and the only objector against the clauses (Note: A landowner in dispute with Leigh and Hindley who now wished to cancel a contract to build a reservoir on his land now there was a prospect of obtaining Thirlmere water.) was unsuccessful.
-Committee stage was completed 25 March 1879; the same objection was made at the Lords select committee, and was again unsuccessful; the bill received royal assent in May 1879.; it became Manchester Corporation Waterworks Act 1879 (42 & 43 Vict. c. xxxvi).
+Committee stage was completed 25 March 1879; the same objection was made at the Lords select committee, and was again unsuccessful; the bill received royal assent in May 1879.; it became the Manchester Corporation Waterworks Act 1879 (42 & 43 Vict. c. xxxvi).